 Puppy raising can be a family project, and children can certainly be involved in raising your Hero Dog puppy.
 However, raising a puppy is fundamentally an adult responsibility.
-Therefore, there must be an adult in the household who is wholly committed to the project.
-When it is cold and raining, the pup must still be walked.
-When there is homework, the pup must still be exercised and trained.
-When the child’s enthusiasm for the project has waned, there may still be months to go.
+Therefore, there must be an adult in the household who is the primary raiser and who accepts responsibility for the project.

 Do puppy raisers have to live in a specific area?